EvgeniiaS/Causal-Identification-Framework/writeup/measurement_maturity.md

 The gap between actual Paid Search and the SC counterfactual is the paid-specific contribution.
 Not total BF impact.
 Not revenue vs a seasonal baseline.
 Specifically: how much more did Paid Search generate than it would have earned on baseline spend riding the organic demand wave?

-On this dataset, both the 23-month and the 3-month pre-period versions produce estimates near the true 1,340 USD/day.
-The 3-month version is particularly notable — it uses only August through November 2025, with no prior year data at all, and still recovers the true paid increment.
+On this dataset, both the 23-month and the 7-month pre-period versions produce estimates near the true 1,340 USD/day.
+The 7-month version is particularly notable — it uses only May through November 2025, with no prior year data at all, and still recovers the true paid increment.
 The key requirement is not a long history.
 It is strong co-movement between the treated channel and the donor channels during the pre-period.

 BSTS+SC asks: *did Paid Search go up more than organic demand alone would explain?* That is the incrementality question.